CALL FOR PAPERS

 • up to four (4) pages of content

-• plus up to one page for limitations (required, see below) and optionally ethical considerations
+• unlimited extra space after the conclusion for limitations (required, see below) and optionally ethical considerations

 • plus unlimited pages of references